 (b) until the risk is minimised or eliminated, no prescribed activity is carried out on any affected part of the network, other than work to minimise or eliminate the risk.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (6) The requirements imposed by this regulation are in addition to any requirements applying under an applicable safety management system.

+[Regulation 9 amended: SL 2021/218 r.
+12.]

 Division 2 — Certain network operators required to have safety management systems

 10. Network operators to whom this Division applies